Response to Criticism – is Highland Titles Legitimate?

 - We spend a substantial six-figure sum on advertising every year, and an advert for Highland Titles is an advert for visiting Scotland

 - We spend a significant sum of money every year with our web developers, marketing agency and software developers, all of whom are based in Scotland.
-We therefore help to create employment in Scotland and raise tax in Scotland, even if it is subsequently sent down to Westminster.
+We therefore help to create employment in Scotland and raise tax in Scotland.

 We do a lot for Scotland.
 With a bit of luck and support, we can do a lot more.